Frankfurt is located along the Main river near where it connects to the Rhine. Frankfurt is in southwest Germany, in the

 - Neuschwanstein Castle: The most famous fairytale castle in the world.
 See this on a Neuschwanstein and Rothenburg tour from Frankfurt.

 - Munich and Dachau Concentration Camp: Visit Bavaria's most famous city and one of World War II's biggest concentration camps with a Munich and Dachau day trip from Frankfurt.

 Frankfurt Top Attractions

-Frankfurt, known for its modern, industrial skyline, has more to offer the traveler than you might think.
+Frankfurt, known for its modern, industrial skyline, has more attractions to offer the traveler than you might think.
 Besides excellent nightlife, as you might expect, there are many museums and an interesting historic center.

 - Zoologischer Garten: One of the best zoos in Europe.
 At the end of the Zeil, Frankfurt's pedestrian zone.